 You can see how in December of 2006, www.infront.com only received 348 visits from people who were using Google to search for website design companies, and in January of this year, we received 5,895 searches.
 Right now, if you Google “colorado springs web design,” “web development colorado springs,” or just about any other related phrase, www.infront.com will show up as the number one search result. …but it took us SIX YEARS to get there.
 We’ve seen a 1,593% increase in our monthly visits from Google organic (“free”) search results since we started optimizing our website, but again, it took us over half a decade to get there.

 Google’s search results pages are incredibly competitive real estate—if you want to rank highly for search terms related to your industry, you’re going to have to do some serious Search Engine Optimization (SEO) to get the kind of traction you need to outrank your competitors.
-You can’t built a four-page static website with only a few paragraphs of content and expect to show up on search results pages a week later, much less show up in the first spot for a competitive term!
+You can’t build a four-page static website with only a few paragraphs of content and expect to show up on search results pages a week later, much less show up in the first spot for a competitive term!

 If you want to rank number one for a very specific search term, you have to first figure out exactly which term you want.
 For example, you will see a different result for each of the following search terms: “Colorado springs hot tubs,” “hot tubs,” “hot tubs in Colorado springs,” and “Colorado hot tubs.”
 They may all look similar and you may think that the results should be the same or nearly the same for all of them, but that’s just not the case.
 Most searches have a drastic difference in the results for even the most minor differences in a search term.
 “Web design company” will return a different result than “web design companies” will.
 And there’s a difference between “family lawyers” and “family attorneys.”

 Next, you have to identify just how competitive a search term is.
-There’s a whole lot more competition for “mechanics in colorado” than there is for “honda warranty repairs in colorado springs colorado that are open on Saturdays,” for example.
+There’s a whole lot more competition for “mechanics in colorado” than there is for “honda warranty repairs in colorado springs colorado that is open on Saturdays,” for example.
 For the most part, you want to go where the traffic is.
 There are software packages that we (and other SEO companies) use to identify the biggest opportunities for a particular industry, and we can tell how many people search a particular phrase, as well as how competitive that phrase is.

 Remember above where I said that Google ranks websites “in order of importance”?
 That one word—importance—is the key factor here.
 (Search engine companies refer to this as relevance.)
 A search engine gets to decide which pages are the most relevant for a specific search phrase.
 You do not get to decide.
 Just because you think your company is the best in your industry doesn’t mean the search engines agree with you.
 Actually, they often don’t.
 If you’ve just launched a website, the odds are you’re now just starting to compete with companies that have been marketing online for years, and you won’t be able to unseat them overnight.
 If you want to increase your rankings for specific search phrases, you need to do some serious SEO, over time.

 There’s a LOT more that can be said on this topic, but I’ll save that for another time.
-For now, just know that you need to make sure your website is crawlable in order to have it indexed by Google, and that increasing your search engine rankings takes time.
+For now, just know that you need to make sure your website is crawlable in order to have it indexed by Google and that increasing your search engine rankings takes time.